Analysis of Spin Current Generation by Elastic Waves in $f$-wave Altermagnets: Comparison with nonmagnetic Rashba Systems

 \section{Comparison with nonmagnetic Rashba Systems}

-In this appendix, we briefly show the behavior of the strain-induced spin current in a nonmagnetic Rashba system, which has been reported in Ref.~\citen{Ogawa2023}, and compare their results with the present ones.
+In this appendix, we briefly show the behavior of the spin current induced by elastic waves in a nonmagnetic Rashba system, which has been reported in Ref.~\citen{Ogawa2023}, and compare their results with the present ones.
 For that purpose, we introduce the tight-binding model with the Rashba-type antisymmetric SOC instead of the magnetic mean field, which is given by

 where $H_{\mathrm{hop}}$ is the same as that in Eq.~(\ref{eq:Hhop}), although we adopt the single-sublattice form owing to the absence of magnetic ordering. $H_{\mathrm{R}}$ denotes the Rashba-type antisymmetric SOC, which originates from the relativistic SOC in the absence of spatial inversion symmetry under the polar-type lattice structure.
 The explicit form of $H_{\mathrm{R}}$ is given by